ihgrant/pathfinder-app/README.md

 [nodejs]: https://nodejs.org

+## to do

+-	make it more mobile-friendly
+-	support url queries corresponding to filter input
+-	filter spells by magic school

+---
-All content is (c) Paizo Publishing, LLC.
+All RPG content is (c) Paizo Publishing, LLC.